 What is CBT?

 Who is Prometric and why did you choose them as our computer-based testing provider?

 Prometric administers more than millions exams a year worldwide for more than 350 clients.
 They are a leader in computer‐based‐test administration with best-in-class testing facilities and a trained, fully certified testing staff.

 Why did you convert your exams from paper‐and‐pencil to computer-based testing?

-The change provided a wider range of testing times which will help you get your CHES® or MCHES® certification faster.
+The change provided a wider range of testing times and locations which will help you get your CHES® or MCHES® certification faster.

 Will you continue to be offered in paper-and-pencil format?